MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-misconfiguration.md

 - `Signature out of date`
 - `Anti-virus is off or partially configured`

-If misconfigurations are found Defender for Cloud makes recommendations to fix them.
+When misconfigurations are found, Defender for Cloud makes recommendations to fix them.
 This article describes how to remediate those recommendations.

 > [!NOTE]
 > - Defender for Cloud uses agentless scanning to assess EDR settings.